Innovation-Toolkit/passport-myusa/README.md

 ## Notes on MyUSA Authentication

 Register your application with [MyUSA](https://my.usa.gov/apps) and save your Client ID and Secret.
 Select the scopes that your application requires.
+Valid scopes are `[profile,tasks,notifications,submit_forms]`.

 The user authentication URL and token exchange URL for MyUSA are `https://my.usa.gov/oauth/authenticate`